MesatArslan/Git-LFS/README.md

 How can I add files over 100 MB?
 (100mb'tın üstündeki dosyaları bu kodları girerek ekleyebilirsin)

+First, you should create a repository on GitHub.
+After that, add the repository to your desktop.
+Once you've done this, you can follow the the steps below
 You must add the following codes to the terminal of the file in order:

 1-) Open secret files (Shift+Command+point)